sameercodes28/KGVilla/docs/swedish_standards/Saker_Vatten_Plumbing.md

 ### 1. Distribution Cabinets (Fördelarskåp)
 **Change:** Bottom mounting height requirements removed; focus is now on **testing** (SP method 5676).
-**Impact:** We must spec "Säker Vatten compliant" cabinets in our BoQ.
+*   **Impact:** We must spec "Säker Vatten compliant" cabinets in our Cost Breakdown.
 Cheap imports are not allowed.

 ### 2. Leakage Indication
 **Rule:** Every concealed joint (connection) must have a leak indicator that drains into a room with a floor drain.